annelo-msft/model-versioning/DeserializeWithUtf8JsonReader/README.md

 - Because `Read` is an instance method and not a static method, we must have an instance of `T` in order to call read.
 The static `Deserialize` method creates this instance and calls `Read` on it.

 - Note: we can probably simplify this - why not just call `Read` on `T` to populate it and then return `T` from `Deserialize`?
 What does passing and returning `T value` add?

+`Read` takes `Utf8JsonReader reader` as ref, because if it does not, the position is not maintained when it returns from child Deserialize class.
+TODO: go deeper on .NET ref structs.